Mithila Review is a speculative arts and culture magazine. We are open to original submissions as well as translations from around the world.

 Rights: We need first world electronic rights (text), and non-exclusive audio and anthology rights for our planned annual anthology.

-Patrons: We need patrons to help us become a professional market for emerging and award-winning poets, authors and artists across the world.
+Support Us: Mithila Review is underfunded.
+If you can, please support us on Patreon, and help us become a professional market for emerging and award-winning poets, authors and artists across the world.